-- Remove the spark plug cap from the spark plug, and then install the spark plug and the spark plug cap. - Lubricate all control cables and the pivoting points of all levers and pedals as well as of the sidestand/centerstand. - 5.
+- d.
+Turn the engine over several times with the starter.
+(This will coat the cylinder wall with oil.)
+WARNING!
+To prevent damage or injury from sparking, make sure to ground the spark plug electrodes while turning the engine over. - e.
+Remove the spark plug cap from the spark plug, and then install the spark plug and the spark plug cap. - 4.
+Lubricate all control cables and the pivoting points of all levers and pedals as well as of the sidestand/centerstand. - 5.
 Check and, if necessary, correct the tire air pressure, and then lift the motorcycle so that both of its wheels are off the ground.
-Alternatively, turn the wheels a little every month in order to prevent the tires from becoming degraded in one spot. - Cover the muffler outlet with a plastic bag to prevent moisture from entering it. - 7.
+Alternatively, turn the wheels a little every month in order to prevent the tires from becoming degraded in one spot. - 6.
+Cover the muffler outlet with a plastic bag to prevent moisture from entering it. - 7.
 Remove the battery and fully charge it.
 Store it in a cool, dry place and charge it once a month.
 Do not store the battery in an excessively cold or warm place [less than 0 °C (30 °F) or more than 30 °C (90 °F)].
-For more information on storing the battery, see page 6-32.
+For more information on storing the battery, see page 6-31.

-TIP

-Make any necessary repairs before

-storing g the motorcycle. ·
+Make any necessary repairs before storing the motorcycle.